Simon Opher: Social prescribing

-Continuing his advocacy for social prescribing, alongside Craic Health, Opher supported the launch of a scheme called 'Comedy-on-Prescription'.
-Aimed at tackling social isolation and poor mental health, Opher said in Parliament that “making people laugh can avoid the need for medication”.
-Alongside Craic founder Lu Jackson, Opher chaired a panel discussion at the inaugural SXSW London with the comedian Jonathon Pie to discuss the benefits of Comedy-on-Prescription.
+Alongside Craic Health, Opher supported the launch of a scheme called Comedy on Prescription.
+Aimed at tackling social isolation and poor mental health, Opher said in Parliament that "making people laugh can avoid the need for medication”.
+Alongside Craic founder, Lu Jackson, Opher chaired a panel discussion at the inaugural SXSW London with comedian Jonathon Pie to discuss the benefits of the scheme.